Year one

 Year two

 In your second year, you’ll develop more specialist knowledge and skills.
-In core modules you’ll develop your understanding of the discipline of geography, learn how to apply geotechnologies to real-world challenges and develop skills that can be used in a wide range of careers.
+In core modules you’ll develop your understanding of the discipline of geography, and learn geospatial data collection and analysis skills that can be used in a wide variety of careers.

 Optional modules enable you to specialise in topics in human or physical geography, such as: